salesforce/botsim/docs/advanced_usage.rst

 BotSIM System Design
 ####################################
-The key design principles of BotSIM include modularity, extensibility and usability so that the toolkit can be easily adopted by both bot end users and developers.
+The key design principles of BotSIM include modularity, extensibility and usability.
+These principles allow BotSIM to be adopted both by developers as a framework and bot end-users as  an easy-to-use application.
-To achieve these, we adopt a layered design to decouple the development and the application.
-The toolkit comprises three layers, namely the infrastructure layer, the adaptor layer and the toolkit layer as shown in the figure below.
+To achieve these, BotSIM adopts a layered design comprising the infrastructure layer, the adaptor layer and the application layer as shown in the figure below.

 .. image:: _static/BotSIM_design.png
   :width: 550

 Infrastructure Layer
 **************************************************
-The infrastructure layer is designed to offer fundamental functionalities for the framework.
+The infrastructure layer is designed to offer fundamental model support for the framework.
+BotSIM's ``generation-simulation-remediation`` pipeline is powered by the models and components that reside in this layer.
-It comprises two major categories: the key models including natural language understanding (NLU), natural language generation (NLG) and the modules including the generator, the simulator and the remediator.

 - ``botsim.models`` contains BotSIM's  NLU and NLG models.
 From a dialogue system perspective, BotSIM can be viewed as a counterpart to a chatbot: it needs to "understand" chatbot messages (NLU) and "respond" in natural languages (NLG).
   Currently, fuzzy matching-based NLU and template-based NLG models are provided for efficiency reasons.
 Developers can also incorporate more advanced NLU and NLG models (see the `advanced usages <https://opensource.salesforce.com/botsim//latest/advanced_usage.html>`_ section).
 - ``botsim.modules`` consists of the three key  modules to power BotSIM's "generation-simulation-remediation" pipeline.

-    - ``botsim.modules.generator`` supports two major functionalities: 1) ``parser`` to parse bot metadata to infer dialog acts and dialog-act maps (BotSIM's NLU); 2) ``paraphraser`` to generate paraphrases of the input intent utterances.
-The paraphrases are used as intent queries of the simulation goals to probe bots' intent model.
+    - ``botsim.modules.generator``  provides two major functionalities: 1) the ``parser`` parses the input bot designs in the form of either metadata (Einstein BotBuilder) or API (DialogFlow CX) to infer the dialog-act maps (BotSIM's NLU); 2) the large pre-trained language model based ``paraphraser`` generates paraphrases from the input intent utterances.
+These paraphrases are used as intent queries in the simulation goals to probe bots' intent models, which allows BotSIM to perform large-scale data-efficient bot evaluation even before bots are deployed.
     - ``botsim.modules.simulator`` implements the dialog-act level agenda-based user simulation in ``abus``.
 It also defines a simulation API client interface in ``simulation_client_base``.
     - ``botsim.modules.remediator`` analyzes the simulation dialogs and produces the performance metrics and conversational analytics to support the dashboard visualisation.

 Adaptor Layer
 **************************************************
-Built on top of the infrastructure layer, the adaptor layer is designed for easy extension of BotSIM to new bot platforms.
-The two most important platform-specific components of the layer include:
+The adaptor layer is designed for bot developers to extend BotSIM to new bot platforms.
+To cover new bot platforms, the following two most important platform-specific modules of the layer must be implemented.
+Note the implementations of these functions are highly platform-dependent.
+They require the developers to have access to bot platform, design and API documents to understand how bots are designed and how user inputs are elicited by the bots.
+There is also need to constantly revisit the implementations to incorporate new features that might be missed in the current implementations.
+We have provided some recipes in the `advanced usage <https://opensource.salesforce.com/botsim/latest/advanced_usage.html#extending-botsim-to-new-bot-platforms>`_ section.

 - ``parser`` acts as an "adaptor" to unify bot definitions (e.g. dialog flows, intents/tasks) from different platforms to a common representation of dialog act maps.
-  The dialog act maps are used as BotSIM NLU to map  bot messages to dialog acts.
-  Note the implementations of the parser are highly platform-dependent and require bot developers to have access to bot APIs and design documentations.
-  We have provided our implementations of BotBuilder and DialogFlow CX parsers for reference.
 - ``simulation_client`` is the other platform-dependent component for BotSIM to exchange conversations  with bots via APIs.
-  Similar to the ``parser``, the client implementation depends on the API designs of underlying bot platforms.
+  Similar to the ``parser``, the client implementation heavily depends on the API designs of underlying bot platforms.

 Application Layer
 **************************************************
-The application layer is designed to significantly flatten the learning curves of applying BotSIM for both bot practitioners and end users.
+The application layer is designed to significantly flatten the learning curves of BotSIM for both bot developers/practitioners and end-users.

-- ``botsim.cli`` contains a set of command line tools for practitioners to deep-dive into major stages of the BotSIM's  "generation-simulation-evaluation" pipeline.
-  The command line tools expose the required inputs and expected outputs for each stage, which serve as basic building blocks for bot practitioners to build their customized pipelines.
+- ``botsim.cli`` contains a set of command line tools for practitioners to learn more about the  major BotSIM components.
+The ``generation-simulation-evaluation`` pipeline has been split into multiple stages to expose the required inputs and expected outputs for each stage.
+They serve as basic building blocks for bot practitioners to build their customized pipelines or apply only certain tasks rather than the whole BotSIM pipeline.
 - ``botsim.streamlit_app`` is a multi-page easy-to-use Web app designed for direct application by bot end users such as bot admins without diving into technical details.
   The app can be deployed as a docker container to cloud platforms for access to more computation resources.
 We use Streamlit for the App front-ends.
 Flask backend APIs are implemented to encapsulate major BotSIM functionalities.
 The app is also equipped with a SQL database to store  simulation stages and keep track of simulation performance across multiple platforms.